amarnathreddy0201/amarnathreddy0201/README.md

     - Deep Learning (DL): DL is a subset of ML that uses artificial neural networks with many layers to automatically learn complex features from raw data.
 It works well with large datasets and high computing power.
 Examples: CNNs for images, RNNs/Transformers for sequences.

+### 105) SGD vs Adam

+    - The main difference is that SGD uses a single, fixed learning rate for all parameters, while Adam adaptively adjusts the learning rate for each parameter individually, using momentum and past squared gradients to improve convergence speed and efficiency.
+SGD is simpler and may lead to better generalization in some cases, but Adam often converges much faster, making it a popular choice for many deep learning tasks.

 # LINUX Interview questions

 ### 1) How to check server down in linux.